maxijb/uber/README.md

 - The map is rendered by Leaftlet, and the styling is done with LessCSS.
 - The backend is a NodeJS application, powered by Express.
 - The persistence layer uses a single JSON file
+- The static assets are being handled by Grunt.
+And all the JS modules are being bundled by browserify.
 - Tested on IE 9+, Chrome, FF